Australian Dollar Rises Against Majors () | aktiencheck.de

 dpa-AFX

-CANBERA (dpa-AFX) - The Australian dollar strengthened against the other major currencies in the Asian session on Thursday.
+OTTAWA (dpa-AFX) - The Australian dollar strengthened against the other major currencies in the Asian session on Tuesday.

-If the aussie extends its uptrend, it is likely to find resistance around 1.40 against the euro, 88.00 against the yen, 0.78 against the greenback, 1.06 against the kiwi and 1.01 against the loonie.
+If the aussie extends its uptrend, it is likely to find resistance around 1.38 against the euro, 1.02 against the loonie, 0.78 against the greenback and 88.00 against the yen.

 Copyright RTT News/dpa-AFX